Tomb of Jahangir, Lahore - History And More

 As he was leaving Lahore for Kashmir, Jahangir died at Rajouri.
 His remains were returned to Lahore and buried in Shahdara Bagh on the Ravi River’s banks.

-Emperor Jahangir was buried in Lahore, Noor Jahan’s historic pleasure garden known as Dilkusha Garden, as per his last wish.
-His mausoleum is situated three miles northwest of the city near Shahdara on Ravi's banks.
+Emperor Jahangir was buried in Lahore, Noor Jahan’s historic pleasure garden, known as Dilkusha Garden, as per his last wish.
+His mausoleum is three miles northwest of the city near Shahdara on Ravi's banks.

 Although contemporary court sources credit Shah Jahan with the construction of his father’s tomb 10 years after his death, it is more likely that Noor Jahan’s vision was the driving force behind it.
 The empress was a big supporter of architecture, having constructed several structures and gardens.